 Popularly known as “The Gem State,” Idaho is an amazing rockhounding state!
-Soon after the discovery of gold in the Clearwater River in 1860, miners began calling the digging area the Idaho mines.
+Soon after the discovery of gold in the Clearwater River in 1860, miners began developing the Idaho mines.
 The mountains in the region contain rich deposits of silver and other precious metals, including gold, lead, and zinc.
 Idaho is also the home of five major meteorites.

-Idaho made the star garnet its official state gemstone in 1967.
 Star garnet is a unique form of garnet with asterism, or the star effect, which is mostly found in sapphire and ruby.
 Star garnet is extremely rare and is found only in two places: in the state of Idaho and India.
 The asterism property is displayed mainly by two garnet varieties, namely almandine, and pyrope garnet.
 The star effect in the garnets is the result of rutile inclusion and most of the star garnets found in Idaho display a 4-ray star and 6-ray stars effect.
-The garnets unearthed in the region are usually opaque and a dark brownish red or a reddish black in color.
-Learn how you can mine star garnets in Idaho!

 Idaho State Minerals

 Idaho doesn’t have an official state mineral.
 However, one can find a significant variety of gem mineral deposits such as:

 • Popular in Idaho, Bruneau jasper is a red and green gem-quality stone.
 The reason behind the lovely shades of this stone is the presence of silica.
 Bruneau jasper deposits are located approximately 50 miles south of Bruneau in Owyhee County.